ichealthhack/fizzyo-challenge/README.md

 - We will be making available 3 x Fizzyo Acepella Engineering devices to hacker for testing of game content

-- We will be providing a Unity Sample Game which shows the input methods
+- We have provided a Unity Sample Game which shows the input methods see [Fizzyo-Unity-Example] (https://github.com/ichealthhack/fizzyo-challenge/tree/master/Fizzyo-Unity-Example) Folder this contains pre calbiration information, simply game and a test harness and test data

-- We will be providing a sample data set of captured results from the devices for games testing
+- We have provided a Unity Test Harness and sample data.
+The data data set of captured results from the devices are for games testing.
+This includes an example that allows you to load and playback breath data saved from a fizzyo device.

-- We will be providing a Unity test harness for importing test data into developed games.

 ## How the Devices are used by Patients and how this should be related to game play